 Trimble’s Mixed Reality team provides visionary consumers in Architecture, Engineering, Construction, Facility Operations, Mining, Geospatial and Natural Resources an opportunity to experience how mixed reality technology can transform the way they work.

 The truer the experience of a design, the better you can understand and communicate it.
-SketchUp Viewer on Microsoft HoloLens brings you into your ideas, and allows you to experience them like never before.
+SketchUp Viewer brings you into your ideas, and allows you to experience them like never before.

 Available today.
 Learn more

 With Trimble Visual Intelligence for Connected Mine, you can combine real-world transactional data with the virtual holographic mine.
-Trimble Connected Mine is available for your desktop, mobile device or now on mixed reality devices like the Microsoft HoloLens.
+Trimble Connected Mine is available for your desktop, mobile device, and Microsoft HoloLens.

 Available today.
 Learn more